Leaflet/Leaflet/examples/crs-simple/crs-simple.md

 	var travel = L.polyline([sol, deneb]).addTo(map);

-The [resulting map](crs-simple-example3.html) looks pretty much the same, but the code is a bit more readable.
+The map looks pretty much the same, but the code is a bit more readable:

-<iframe src='crs-simple-example3.html' width='616' height='416'></iframe>
+{% include frame.html url="crs-simple-example3.html" %}